 Classically-trained as a pianist since the age of four, Brandon won numerous prizes as a young child and made his Carnegie Hall debut playing Rachmaninoff in Weill Hall when he was eleven.
 Letting his musical curiosity get the best of him, he went on to pick up the violin, cello, bass, and guitar and began to experiment across genres from the blues to metal to jazz before finally discovering percussion at age sixteen.
 Because of his wide range of experience, he has enjoyed a multitude of eclectic experiences, including serving as organist/accompanist at St. Francis de Sales Church, music director at the Kaleidoscope Theatre for Youth @ The Summit Playhouse, and cellist for a performance of Steve Reich's Music for 18 Musicians at Boston Conservatory.
 As a hobby, Brandon moonlights as a singer-songwriter and has performed his own songs in various Boston and NYC venues, including a sold-out Lincoln Center stage when he was a finalist in their College Cabaret Competition.

 Brandon proudly holds two degrees: a B.M. in Percussion Performance from The Boston Conservatory studying with Samuel Z. Solomon and Nancy Zeltsman, where he was the Marillyn Zacharis Scholar and the recipient of the Arthur B. Whitney Award for highest academic rank; and an M.M. from The Juilliard School under the tutelage of Daniel Druckman and Glen Velez, where he was awarded the William Schuman Prize for Outstanding Achievement and Leadership in Music.
-In Fall 2016, he will join Ensemble ACJW, an Academy program of Carnegie Hall, Juilliard, and the Weill Institute, with a two-year fellowship as the core percussionist.
+After finishing his master’s degree, Brandon completed a two-year fellowship as the core percussionist of Ensemble Connect, an Academy program of Carnegie Hall, Juilliard, and the Weill Institute.
 He is an Educational Artist and endorser of marimba one® instruments and mallets.